 The Fort Worth Opera Studio is a year-long artist residency program, with four young artists chosen through national auditions each year.
 Designed as a two-year program, the artists in the Fort Worth Opera Studio perform educational outreach as part of Children's Opera Theatre and through community performances and preview events.
 Studio artists are also assigned roles and covers as part of the Fort Worth Opera Festival.

-Baritone Matt Moeller is a recent graduate of the Maryland Opera Studio at the University of Maryland at College Park, where he earned his master of music degree and performed the roles of Marcello and Schaunard in La Bohème, Papageno in The Magic Flute, Pip in Miss Havisham's Fire, and Il marito in Amelia al ballo.
-Matt has also appeared as the title role in Don Giovanni for Seagle Music Colony; Count Almaviva in The Marriage of Figaro for Spotlight on Opera; Mercutio in Romeo and Juliet, Mr. Lindquist in A Little Night Music, and Junius in The Rape of Lucretia for LSU Opera; Dr. Dulcamara in The Elixir of Love, Dappertutto and Lindorf in The Tales of Hoffmann, Betto in Gianni Schicchi, and Gideon March in Little Women for Janiec Opera Company.
-A native of Austin, Texas, Matt earned his bachelor of music degrees in music education and vocal performance from Louisiana State University where he studied with Dennis Jesse.
-In 2013, he won an Encouragement Award at the Metropolitan Opera National Council District Auditions, and in the 2014 Fort Worth Opera Festival Matt will perform the role of William Dale in Silent Night.
+Returning for a second season as Fort Worth Opera Studio Artist, in 2015 baritone Matt Moeller will perform Baron Douphol in La Traviata and First Gravedigger, as well as cover the title role, in Hamlet.
+He performed the role of William Dale in Silent Night and covered Zurga for The Pearl Fishers for the 2014 Fort Worth Opera Festival.
+He is a graduate of the Maryland Opera Studio at the University of Maryland at College Park, where he earned his Master of Music Degree and performed the roles of Marcello and Schaunard in La Bohème, Papageno in The Magic Flute, and Pip in Miss Havisham's Fire.
+Matt has appeared as the title role in Don Giovanni for Seagle Music Colony; Count Almaviva in The Marriage of Figaro for Spotlight on Opera; Mercutio in Romeo and Juliet, Mr. Lindquist in A Little Night Music, and Junius in The Rape of Lucretia for LSU Opera; Dr. Dulcamara in The Elixir of Love, Dappertutto and Lindorf in The Tales of Hoffmann, Betto in Gianni Schicchi, and Gideon March in Little Women for Janiec Opera Company.

-Stephen Carey is beginning his second season with Fort Worth Opera.
-Prior to joining the company, Stephen completed his tenure of eleven seasons with Opera Memphis, where he was the assistant artistic director, director of the artist-in-residence program, chorus master, and principal pianist/vocal coach.
+Prior to joining Fort Worth Opera, Stephen completed his tenure of eleven seasons with Opera Memphis, where he was the assistant artistic director, director of the artist-in-residence program, chorus master, and principal pianist/vocal coach.
 In July, he finished his sixth season with the Utah Festival Opera, serving as cover conductor, chorus master, and as part of their coaching staff.
 Stephen's conducting credits include The Barber of Seville with Mississippi Opera; a performance of the world premiere of Michael Ching's A Midsummer Night's Dream: Opera a cappella with Opera Memphis; The Barber of Seville and Annie with Ash Lawn Opera; and cover conductor for The Barber of Seville, La Traviata, Boris Godunov, and Don Giovanni with Utah Festival Opera.
 He has served on the artistic staffs of summer programs such as the American Institute of Musical Studies in Graz, Austria; Opera in the Ozarks; Ash Lawn Opera; Chautauqua Opera; and the Utah Festival Opera.